← All Conditions

 The right answer is rarely the same for two different people, even with apparently similar nodules.
 Context tilts the balance.

-Where the field is going: recent published work — including a 2026 study from Renji Hospital in Shanghai — suggests that nodule density measured against the patient’s own background lung (the “lung-to-max ratio”) may eventually refine these decisions further.
-The principle is sound: density-led, patient-specific assessment, rather than size alone.
-The data are not yet validated in UK populations, so the framework above — size, density, behaviour, context — remains the right one.
-But it is reasonable to expect refinement over the next 5 to 10 years.
+Where the field is going: a 2026 study in the Journal of Thoracic and Cardiovascular Surgery from Renji Hospital, Shanghai, found that a nodule’s density measured against the surrounding lung — the “lung/max CT value” — predicted invasiveness more reliably than size alone in pure ground-glass nodules.
+The principle is sound: density-led, patient-specific assessment.
+The model was derived in Chinese cohorts and is not yet validated for routine UK practice, so the framework above — size, density, behaviour, context — remains the right one, with refinement likely over the next 5 to 10 years.

 For most ground-glass nodules below 10 mm without a solid component, careful surveillance is the right answer.
 The schedule is calibrated to the slow tempo of these lesions: low-dose CT every 6 to 12 months for the first 1 to 2 years, then less frequently if the nodule remains stable.
 Each scan is compared against the previous one, ideally by the same radiologist or by a radiologist with access to all prior imaging.